Agency DM Automation: 10+ Client Operations

 This isn’t a tools problem.
 It’s an operations problem.

-According to research from social media management platforms in 2026, agencies managing multiple accounts manually consume 6-10 hours per week per platform without proper workflows (Hostinger, January 2026).
-With Instagram DM automation, that overhead multiplies—unless you implement systems from day one.
+According to research from social media management platforms in 2026, agencies managing multiple accounts manually consume 6-10 hours per week per platform without proper workflows (Hostinger, February 2026).
+With Instagram DM automation, that overhead multiplies, unless you implement systems from day one.

 Core Operational Principle: Separation + Standardization